PRASSamin/redenv/README.md

 -   **Per-Project Encryption:** Each project is an isolated security domain protected by a unique **Project Encryption Key (PEK)**.
 -   **Master Password:** The PEK is "wrapped" (encrypted) by a key derived from a user-provided **Master Password**.
 This Master Password is known only to the user and is never stored or transmitted.
 -   **Key Derivation:** We use `scrypt`, a strong, industry-standard Key Derivation Function, to protect against brute-force attacks on the Master Password.
--   **Authenticated Encryption:** All data is encrypted using `AES-256-GCM`, which provides both confidentiality and integrity.
+-   **Authenticated Encryption:** All data, including all historical versions of secrets, is encrypted using `AES-256-GCM`, which provides both confidentiality and integrity.
 -   **Service Tokens:** For programmatic access, Redenv uses a secure token system.
 A token consists of a **Public ID** (a non-secret identifier) and a **Secret Key**.
 The Secret Key is used to decrypt the PEK for a specific project, allowing a server or CI/CD pipeline to securely fetch secrets without a password.
 This secret is displayed only once upon creation and must be stored securely by the user.

 ## 4. Features & Capabilities